Karl-Horning/web-programming-with-python-and-javaScript-project0/README.md

 * In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.

 - [x] four different .html pages: index.html, about.html, links.html, and contact.html
+- [x] possible to get from any page to any other page by following one or more hyperlinks: all hyperlinks are included in the navbar

 ## References